disha28118/PROJECTT/README.md

-# Immigration Data Analysis
+# Placement Data Analysis

 ## Project Summary
-The goal of this project is to analyze the United Nations dataset on international immigration.
-The dataset contains information on the number of immigrants leaving countries per year(1980-2013)
+The goal of this project is to analyze the student placement data.

 ## Tech Stack
 - python